rails/rails/guides/source/layouts_and_rendering.md

 * `:rel` specifies the `rel` value in the link.
 The default value is "alternate".
 * `:type` specifies an explicit MIME type.
 Rails will generate an appropriate MIME type automatically.
 * `:title` specifies the title of the link.
-The default value is the uppercased `:type` value, for example, "ATOM" or "RSS".
+The default value is the uppercase `:type` value, for example, "ATOM" or "RSS".

 #### Linking to JavaScript Files with the `javascript_include_tag`